 Spastic Quadriplegia, also referred to as spastic quad or spastic quad CP, is a form of cerebral palsy that means the “loss of use of the whole body.”
-It’s the most severe of the three types of spastic cerebral palsy, marked by the inability to use the legs, arms and body.
+It’s the most severe of the three types of spastic cerebral palsy, marked by the inability to control and use the legs, arms, and body.

 Spastic quadriplegia is generally caused by brain damage either before birth, during, or shortly after.
-There are many factors that can play into an infant developing brain damage, including fetal infections, maternal infections, exposure to toxins, or medical negligence.
+Many factor can play into an infant developing brain damage, including prematurity, fetal infections or stroke, maternal infections or medical conditions, exposure to toxins, or medical negligence.

 - Joints that cannot stretch or move

 - Muscle tightness and spasticity